Generating Humanoid Multi-Contact through Feasibility Visualization: Kinematics Solver

-An optimization based inverse kinematics solver is used to compute whole-body configurations based on the operator's input.
-We solve the IK problem using sequential quadratic programming (SQP) due to its generality and success on humanoids \cite{fallon2015architecture, beeson2015trac}.
-The IK iteratively solves the following quadratic program (QP):
+An optimization-based IK solver is used to compute quasi-statically stable whole-body configurations given a set of kinematic tasks.
+We solve the IK problem using Sequential Quadratic Programming (SQP) due to its generality and success on humanoids \cite{brossette2018multicontact, rouxel2022multicontact, beeson2015trac}.
+At every solve step, a desired velocity $\mathbf{v}_d\in\mathbb{R}^{n+6}$ is computed to drive the model towards a configuration that achieves the desired task objectives, where $n$ is the number of actuated degrees of freedom in the robot.
+Note that $\mathbf{v}_d$ represents the velocity of the solver model and is independent of the controller's velocity.
+The IK iteratively solves the following Quadratic Program (QP):

-The objective function terms are given by: \\
+The objective function terms are given by: